Search by Keyword

 (John Lennon – Paul McCartney)

-All this being the case, there is an understandable aura of mystery surrounding this song, especially so because of its undeniable likeability.
+All this being the case, there is an understandable aura of mystery surrounding this very song, especially because of its undeniable likeability.
 Once introduced to the song, it’s hard for the listener to dismiss as just a filler track for this album.
-It has a classy appeal that suggests that it could have attracted much more attention than it did.
-With the analysis of this article, it is only hoped that a greater appreciation of this song will be achieved.
-This publication will surely contain the most information you’ll ever find about "All I've Got To Do" which, in most Beatlemaniacs opinions, is truly deserved.
+This track has a classy appeal that suggests that it could have attracted much more attention than it did.
+With the detailed analysis provided here, undoubtedly the most information you'll ever find written about "All I've Got To Do," it is surely hoped that a much greater appreciation of it will be achieved.
+As the opinions of most Beatlemaniacs suggest, this is truly deserved.

 Songwriting History

-On the surface, this fact makes the 1961 claim seem unlikely, since the claim cannot be substantiated from any other source as of this writing.
-An undeniable fact is that The Beatles had the habit of utilizing every original composition in their live sets throughout the early years.
+On the surface, this fact makes the 1961 claim appear unlikely, since the claim cannot be substantiated from any other source as of this writing.
+An undeniable fact is that The Beatles usually incorporated their original composition in their live sets throughout the early years.

-But, to play devil’s advocate, we must consider that, since it has been established that this is a 100% Lennon composition, he could have held this song close to his chest throughout those formative years and only pulled it out when a new composition was sorely needed for their second British album "With The Beatles."
+But, to play devil’s advocate, we must consider that, since it has been well established that this was a 100% Lennon composition, he could have held this song close to his chest throughout those formative years and only pulled it out when a new composition was sorely needed for inclusion on their second British LP "With The Beatles."

-Either way, what is known is that Paul, George and Ringo were entirely unaware of the existence of this song on the day that they were introduced to it in the studio when it was recorded.
-Author Barry Miles, in his McCartney biography "Many Years From Now," states that "All I've Got To Do" was "showed to Paul only in the studio just before recording."
-This studio procedure of introducing a new song on the day of a recording session was totally new to The Beatles up to this point, although it became much more of a standard practice as time went on.
-The pressure of finishing a second album before the end of 1963 may have appeared as a daunting task, which may have instigated the desperate act of Lennon purging his memory to reveal this gem.
-Similar desperate acts happened in later years for the same reason, such as with the beautiful “Michelle” for the Rubber Soul album at the end of 1965.
+Either way, what is known is that Paul, George and Ringo were entirely unaware of the existence of this song on the day that they were introduced to it in EMI Studios when it was recorded.
+Barry Miles, in his McCartney biography "Many Years From Now," explained that "All I've Got To Do" had been "showed to Paul only in the studio just before recording."
+This studio procedure of introducing a new song on the day of the recording session was new to The Beatles up to this point, although this became much more of a standard practice as time went on.
+The pressure of finishing a second album before the end of 1963 may have appeared to be a daunting task, which might have instigated the desperate act of John purging his memory to unearth this gem.
+Similar desperate acts did happen in later years for the same reason, such as with the beautiful “Michelle” for the Rubber Soul album at the end of 1965.

-Another help in determining the time of writing is to examine the influences of inspiration for the song.
-A rare quote from Lennon concerning the song, as related in David Sheff's book "All We Are Saying," reveals that it was his attempt at “trying to do Smokey Robinson again.”
-His infatuation with the music of The Miracles is quite evident on this second British album “With The Beatles.”
-Much of John’s songwriting style on the album has been admittedly inspired by Smokey Robinson, as well as doing an excellent cover of their recent US 1963 top ten hit “You’ve Really Got A Hold On Me.
+Another help in determining the time of writing is to take a look at the influences of inspiration for this song.
+A rare John quote concerning the song, as related in David Sheff's book "All We Are Saying," revealed that it was his attempt at "trying to do Smokey Robinson again."
+John's infatuation with the music of The Miracles was evident on this second British album “With The Beatles.”
+Much of his songwriting style on the album has been admittedly inspired by Smokey Robinson, not to mention the group's excellent cover of his recent American 1963 top ten hit “You’ve Really Got A Hold On Me.”
 Especially noteworthy in “All I’ve Got To Do,” though, is the influence of The Miracles’ 1959 song “You Can Depend On Me,” with its lyrical similarity and its introductory suspended fourth chord.

-Being highly influenced by his musical heroes at this point, traces of other influences can also be detected in this Lennon original.
-The soulful songwriting of Arthur Alexander, John’s professed favorite singer of the time, can easily be seen throughout the chord structure, melody line, singing style and arrangement.
-It has also been suggested that his obsession with the early '60s "girl groups," most notably The Shirelles 1962 hit "Baby It’s You," which they covered on their first album, can be heard, as well as early songs by The Drifters.
+Being highly influenced by his musical heroes at this point, traces of other influences can also be detected in this Lennon composition.
+The soulful songwriting of Arthur Alexander, his professed favorite singer of that period, can easily be detected throughout the chord structure, melody line, singing style and their detailed arrangement.
+It has also been suggested that Lennon's obsession with the early '60s "girl groups," most notably The Shirelles 1962 hit "Baby It’s You," which they covered on their first album, can be heard, as well as early songs by The Drifters.

-Since both Arthur Alexander’s career and The Shirelles “Baby It’s You” appeared in 1962, their influence may have been only in the singing style and arrangement of the song if “All I’ve Got To Do” was indeed completely written by 1961.
-This, of course, is left to guesswork, but, nonetheless, paints a more detailed picture as to the songwriting history of the track.
+Since both Arthur Alexander’s popularity and “Baby It’s You” were in 1962, their influence may have been only in the singing style and arrangement of the song if “All I’ve Got To Do” was indeed completely composed by 1961.
+Of course, this is left to guesswork but, nonetheless, helps us to paint a more vivid picture as to the songwriting history of this Beatles' song.

 Recording History

-Two recording sessions (July 18th and July 30th, 1963) had transpired which resulted in just over half of their second British album, “With The Beatles,” being completed.
-Approximately a month and a half later, on September 11th, 1963, The Beatles reconvened at EMI Studio Two to start work on the second half of the album.
-Since six of the eight previously recorded tracks for the new album were cover songs, the primary focus on this day was newly written original compositions.
-Five new songs were recorded this day, but only two of them were finished, “All I’ve Got To Do” being one of them.
+Two recording sessions (July 18th and July 30th, 1963) had transpired, the result being that just over half of the group's second LP, "With The Beatles," was finished.
+About one and a half months later, on September 11th, 1963, The Beatles reconvened at EMI Studio Two to begin work on the other half of the LP.
+Since six of the eight previously recorded tracks for the new album were cover songs, the primary focus of this session was newly written original compositions.
+Five new songs were recorded on this day, but only two of them were finished, “All I’ve Got To Do” being one of them.

-The afternoon session on this day started at 2:30 pm, beginning with aborted attempts at two new songs, “I Wanna Be Your Man” and “Little Child.”
+Their afternoon session started at 2:30 pm, beginning with aborted attempts at two newer songs, “I Wanna Be Your Man” and “Little Child.”
 After it was decided to leave both of these songs for another day, work started on “All I’ve Got To Do” at approximately 3:30 pm.

-After John introduced it for the first time to the other Beatles, they recorded 14 live takes of the song.
-Eight of these takes were false starts, which is evidence in itself that they were unfamiliar with the composition.
-"Take 14" was deemed the best, this being re-recorded from the original two-track tape onto another two-track machine in order for an unspecified overdub to be recorded simultaneously, this now becoming "take 15."
-This became the finished song as we know it, and The Beatles never played it again.
+After John introduced it for the first time to the other Beatles, they recorded fourteen live takes of this song.
+Eight of these takes were false starts, which is evidence that they were unfamiliar with this composition.
+"Take 14" was deemed to be best, which was then re-recorded from the original two-track tape onto another two-track machine in order for an unspecified overdub to be added simultaneously, this now becoming "take 15."
+This became the finished track as we know it, and The Beatles never played it again.
 That completed the afternoon recording session at 6 pm.

 Song Structure and Style

-The song structure for “All I’ve Got To Do” is uniquely similar to the cover version of “A Taste Of Honey” that The Beatles did on their first album.
-The similarity lies in the use of a refrain instead of a bridge, the difference between the two being the finality a refrain provides which, while not necessarily repeating the title of the song in the lyrics, usually completes the framework of the song and returns you to the home key.
+The structure for “All I’ve Got To Do” is uniquely similar to the cover version of “A Taste Of Honey” that the band did on their first album.
+The similarity lies in the use of a refrain in replacement of a bridge.
+When a refrain is used it usually completes the framework of the song and returns you to the home key while not necessarily repeating the title of the song in the lyrics.
 The overall structure of the song, therefore, is 'verse/ verse/ refrain/ verse/ refrain' (or aabab).
-The structure of the song ends there, although The Beatles chose to return to a hummed final verse which fades away seconds after it begins.
-No solos of any kind are deemed necessary in order to complete the desired picture.
+The structure of the song ends there, although The Beatles chose to reprise the verse but in a hummed fashion which fades away seconds after it begins.
+No solos or instrumental sections are deemed necessary to complete the desired picture.

-After the introductory suspended fourth chord, an unusual eleven-measure verse begins.
-The first six measures are in an exotic syncopated beat which appears as a more refined version of the rhythm used in “Ask Me Why” from their first album.
-The first through sixth measures of the verse display Paul playing dual strings simultaneously on his bass following the pattern Ringo plays on his kick drum, this being quite innovative considering Paul had just been introduced to the song that day.
-This technique is arguably the first time in the history of rock music that a bass guitarist played multiple strings simultaneously on a rock 'n' roll song.
-The fifth and sixth of these measures also highlight McCartney’s usual adeptness at higher harmony when the song’s title is sung.
+After the introductory suspended fourth chord fades out, an unusual eleven-measure verse starts the song off.
+The first six measures of this verse are delivered in an exotic syncopated beat that appears as a refined version of the rhythm they utilized in “Ask Me Why” from their first UK album.
+The first through sixth measures of the verse display Paul playing dual strings simultaneously on his bass following the pattern Ringo plays on his kick drum, this being very impressive considering that Paul had just been introduced to this song on that day.
+This technique is arguably the first time in the history of rock music that a bass guitarist played multiple strings simultaneously on a popular song.
+The fifth and sixth of these measures also highlight McCartney’s usual adeptness at higher harmony when the song’s title is heard.
 The next four measures pick up the mood with a more steady rocking rhythm which works well as a backdrop to the lyrical solution to what is posed in the song’s title.

-The second verse is nearly identical in structure apart from different lyrics and the absence of the break on the last measure.
-Instead of the break, we transcend into a rise in intensity leading to the nine measure refrain, which crescendos as the climax of the song, highlighted by Lennon’s dramatic lead vocals as well as convincing background vocals from Paul and George.
-This time, the ninth and final measure of the refrain becomes the ‘break’ with a three part use which segues nicely into a third verse, which is actually a hybrid of the first and second verses lyrically, using the first half of the second verse with the second half of the first verse.
+The second verse was identical in structure apart from different lyrics and the absence of the "break" in the last measure.
+Instead of this "break" we transcend into a rise in intensity leading to the nine measure refrain, which now crescendos as the climax of the song, highlighted by Lennon’s dramatic lead vocals along with convincing background vocals from Paul and George.
+This time, the ninth and final measure of the refrain becomes the "break" with a three part use that segues nicely into a third verse, which is actually a hybrid of the first and second verses lyrically by using the first half of the second verse with the second half of the first verse.

-We then hear an identical repeat of the refrain with slightly different vocal accents from Lennon, which show how he, as its writer, truly had the song’s framework and vocal style well rehearsed in his mind before this day, although he was really the only one who was well rehearsed.
+We then witness an identical repeat of the refrain with slightly different vocal accents from Lennon, which show how he, as its writer, truly had the song’s framework and vocal style well rehearsed in his mind before this day, although he was really the only Beatle who was well rehearsed.
 This final refrain is actually extended to eleven measures because of the repeat of the last line “you just gotta call on me.”
-The final break of the refrain then naturally moves us into what appears to be another verse but, as previously stated, it has a hummed vocal line with full McCartney harmony humming as the song dissolves into a satisfying fade-out just before the final four steady rock rhythm measures were due to occur.
+The final break of the refrain then naturally moves the listener into what appears to be a further verse but, as previously stated, it has a hummed vocal line with full McCartney harmony humming as the song dissolves into a satisfying fade-out just before the final four steady rock rhythm measures were due to occur.

-This final conclusion chosen for the song, unprecedented in review of the Beatles catalog up to this point, is indication of the creativity that was brewing in the minds of these young musicians that would evolve into the groundbreaking no-holds-barred songwriting and arrangements we would see as time progressed.
-Noteworthy too is the use of this ending to relate an emotional satisfaction of a comfortable romantic relationship.
-Nothing else need be said as the happy John Lennon rides off into the sunset.
+This final conclusion chosen for the song, unprecedented in review of The Beatles' catalog up to this point, is indication of the creativity that was brewing within the minds of these young musicians that would evolve into the groundbreaking no-holds-barred songwriting and arrangements we all would see as time progressed.
+Noteworthy also is their use of this ending to relate an emotional satisfaction of a comfortable romantic relationship.
+Nothing else needs to be explained as the happy John Lennon rides off into the sunset.

-Although the simplified lyrics are somewhat clichéd and predictable, paired with this melody line, chord structure and vocal style, they come across as extremely convincing.
-Simply put, the message is clear that the singer’s needs are met by his girl whenever they are requested and, to be fair, her needs are graciously met in return.
-The only catch is to ask, and that’s ‘all they’ve got to do.’
-This exact sentiment is actually repeated less than a year later in Lennon’s “Any Time At All,” probably owing more to a time crunch than to any genuine attraction to the story.
+Although the simplified lyrics are somewhat clichéd and predictable, paired with this melody line, chord structure and vocal styling, these come across as appropriate and convincing.
+Simply put, the message is quite clear that the singer’s needs are met by his girl whenever they are requested and, to be fair, her needs are graciously met in return.
+The only catch is for them to just simply ask, and that was ‘all they’ve got to do.’
+This exact sentiment is actually repeated less than a year later in Lennon’s “Any Time At All,” probably owing more to their time crunch than to any real attraction to the story.
 The lyrics are somewhat more convincing the first time around as is usually the case.

-As to individual performances, Lennon's is truly the highlight, with the aforementioned emotive vocal style with a definite Smokey Robinson / Arthur Alexander inspiration.
-John’s latest fixation with double tracking his lead vocals was fortunately neglected in this case, which allows for an appropriate singular tone to go with the intimate lyrics.
-Lennon’s rhythm guitar, although somewhat rudimentary, provides what was required to accentuate his amazing vocal delivery.
+As to individual performances, Lennon is truly the highlight, with the aforementioned emotive vocal delivery that displays a definite Smokey Robinson / Arthus Alexander inspiration.
+John's latest fixation with double tracking his lead vocal was not done here, thus allowing for an appropriate singular tone to go with the intimate lyrics.
+John’s rhythm guitar, although somewhat rudimentary, provided what was necessary to accentuate his amazing vocal delivery.

-McCartney next deserves attention for his craftsman-like harmony work falling right into place regardless of his never hearing the song before this day.
-In spite of his unfamiliarity with it, Paul also quickly, but masterfully, creates an innovative bass line, complete with double-stops during the subdued sections of the verses plucking on dual strings simultaneously, this working perfectly with the song while not making his performance too busy.
+Paul next deserves accolades for his craftsman-like harmony work falling right into place regardless of his never hearing the song before this day.
+In spite of his unfamiliarity with it, Paul also quickly, but masterfully, created an innovative bass line, complete with double-stops during the subdued sections of the verses and by plucking on dual strings simultaneously, this performance working perfectly within the song without coming across as too busy.

-Harrison shines in musicianship, from his classy opening chord and throughout the entire song, with his damped guitar chords which create a downbeat atmosphere during the first part of the verses, and a jarring mood-swing during the refrains.
-His harmonic vocal touches, while not his strong suit, are noteworthy here for being ‘spot-on’ considering his unfamiliarity with the song.
+Harrison shines in delivery, from his classy opening chord and throughout this entire song, with his dampened guitar chords that create a downbeat atmosphere during the first section of the verses and a jarring mood-swing during the refrains.
+His harmonic vocal touches, while not his usual strong suit, are noteworthy for being ‘spot-on’ considering his unfamiliarity with the song.

-The return of the squeaky drum pedal from the first album is irritatingly evident but, nonetheless, the unmistakable charm and professionalism of Ringo’s drum work on this song holds it all together.
-His sparse hi-hat strokes throughout the moody verses, in contrast with the intensified pounding bass drum beats that introduce each refrain, show how quickly Starr could learn a song and rhythmically lead the group through an effortlessly tight performance.
+The return of Ringo's squeaky drum pedal from the first album is irritatingly evident but, nonetheless, the unmistakable charm and professionalism of his performance on this song holds it all together.
+His sparse hi-hat strokes throughout the moody verses, in contrast with the pounding bass drum beats that begin both refrains, shows how fast this drummer could learn a song and rhythmically lead the group through an effortlessly tight performance.

 All in all, The Beatles played “All I’ve Got To Do” with the same charismatic diligence that they would have if this was their next single.
-Since "take 14" was the last time they ever played the song as a band, it says a lot about the determination The Beatles had to break into the American market and, in return, solidify their career.
-This inner motivation waned as time went on, and was something they sometimes struggled to recapture.
-Focusing on this strong early motivation helps the listener to enjoy the early Beatles albums as much as the highly acclaimed studio wizardry of their later years.
+Since "take 14" was the last time they ever played the song as a group, it says a lot about the determination The Beatles had to break into the American youth market and, in return, solidify their career.
+This inner motivation waned as time went on and was something the band sometimes struggled to recapture.
+Focusing on this strong early motivation helps us all to enjoy the early Beatles albums as much as the highly acclaimed studio wizardry of their later years.

 Capitol's "Meet The Beatles" album